IABTechLab/uid2docs/README.md

 - **Distributed integration**: Multiple certified integration paths provide options for publishers, advertisers, and data providers to generate UID2s.

-- **Decentralized storage**: To block malicious actors, the framework provides no centralized storage of personal data mappings.
+- **Decentralized storage**: No centralized storage of personal data mappings blocks malicious actors.

-- **Lean infrastructure**: Infrastructure is light and inexpensive to operate.
+- **Lean infrastructure**: The UID2 system is light and inexpensive to operate.

-- **Internet scale**: To handle increasing needs of [participants](#participants) across the globe, additional instances of infrastructure [components](#components) can be deployed quickly for specific geographic regions.
+- **Internet scale**: The UID2 infrastructure can scale to address the continuously increasing needs of [participants](#participants) and to meet performance demands of specific geographic regions.

-- **Self-reliant**: No reliance on external services for real-time processing of real-time bidding (RTB) data.
+- **Self-reliant**: UID2 does not rely on external services for real-time processing of real-time bidding (RTB) data.

 ## UID2 Infrastructure